-Bill glared at him for a moment, then put his hat back on the table.
-He sat and leaned forward with his elbows on the table.
-"What do you want to know?"
+Bill sighed, set his saddlebag down and then put his hat back on the table; he sat and leaned forward.
+"Alright, what do you want to know?"

 "Well, start from when you first met them.
 You knew them.
 Tell me what they were like."